 - If the display output is directed to the external display and the external display is disconnected, you cannot display a video on your computer screen.
 Stop video playback, change the display output to the computer screen, and then restart video playback.
-See Selecting Display Modes (page 97).
+See Selecting Display Modes (page 102) for changing the display output.
 Alternatively, you can press the Fn+F7 keys to change the display output.
-See Combinations and Functions with the Fn Key (page 34) for more information. - □ The video memory of your computer may be insufficient for displaying high resolution videos.
+See Combinations and Functions with the Fn Key (page 35) for more information. - □ The video memory of your computer may be insufficient for displaying high resolution videos.
 In this case, lower the resolution of the LCD screen.